IMF March Buys: The 14 Stocks Added To My Fund

 Here are the stocks I added to my fund as the market started to plunge.

-Prices have continues to plummet, so most of these names can be had at even cheaper prices now.
+Prices have continued to plummet, so most of these names can be had at even cheaper prices now.

-How last week's events affect my outlook on these stocks going forward.
+How last week's events affected my outlook on these stocks going forward.

 Ian's Million Fund, "IMF," is a real-money portfolio that I've written about monthly since January 2016 here at Seeking Alpha.
 The portfolio is a largely buy-and-hold group of ~130 stocks.
 Each month, I buy 10-30 of the most compelling stocks available at then-current prices, deploying $1,000 of my capital plus accumulated dividends.
 If things go according to plan, this portfolio, began when I was 27, will hit one million dollars in equity in 2041 at age 52.
 I intend it to serve as a model for other younger investors.